 Knowing the difference between an RCRA Acute and Non-Acute hazardous material is vital since the difference in thresholds is so enormous.
 Basically, Acute hazardous wastes are those that pose a threat to human health and the environment, even when they are properly managed.
 Acute hazardous wastes use Hazard Code H and include almost every form of dioxin-bearing waste.
-They usually are from discarded commercial products.
-You can find a user-friendly list from the EPA helping define Acute and Non-Acute hazardous wastes here.
+They usually come from discarded commercial products.
+You can read a user-friendly list from the EPA that helps define Acute and Non-Acute hazardous wastes.

 All other wastes are considered Non-Acute materials, although they are still hazardous.
 They could be ignitable, toxic, corrosive, or reactive:

 - Ignitable chemicals have a flashpoint below 60 °C.

 - Toxic chemicals are harmful when ingested or absorbed.

 - Corrosive chemicals typically have a pH of less than or equal to 2.

 - Reactive chemicals may react with water and have explosion potential if heated.

 Who Needs to Report Hazardous Waste for the Biennial Report?